lkcozy/weekly/docs/2022/issue-127.md

 ![](https://www.drorpoleg.com/content/images/size/w1462/2021/04/The-Talent-Equation.png)

 Dror Poleg with an interesting formula: [The level of in-person interaction] multiplied by [the size of the talent pool] equals [The rate of innovation and financial success].
 Maybe the right way to think about it is that the talent pool's size becomes more important as the company matures.
-While it's still pre Product Market Fit, the level of in-person interaction might be more important.
+While it's still pre Product Market Fit, the level of in-person interaction might be more critical.

 2. [30 rules for a life well lived](https://twitter.com/Nicolascole77/status/1489275823999762432)

 Nicolas Cole wrote an inspirational thread with many gems to consider when designing your life.
-This one is my favorite: "Play the long game.
+This one is my favourite: "Play the long game.
 Slow and steady consistency is the most powerful driver of growth."

 3. [How Do the Most Experienced Engineers in an Organization Get "Stuck"?](https://twitter.com/GergelyOrosz/status/1499393647120314368)